google/rekall/docs/Manual/Plugins/Windows/Disassemble.md

 ---
 abstract: Disassemble the given offset.
-args: {address_space: The address space to use., branch: 'If set we follow all branches
+args: {address_space: 'The address space to use. (type: AddressSpace)

-    to cover all code. (type: Boolean)
+    ', branch: 'If set we follow all branches to cover all code. (type: Boolean)